 CAPE is a professional network for people who support education establishments in their safeguarding responsibilities.
-Its geographical base is the north of England, but a few members who do not have access to similar groups in their area come from further afield
+Its geographical base is the north of England, but we welcome members who come from further afield and do not have access to similar groups in their area.

-CAPE provides support, networking opportunities and an independent voice for a range of professionals.
-They include trainers, officers in local authorities and voluntary organisations, independent consultants or similar and many work closely with, or are members of, Local Safeguarding Children Boards
+CAPE provides support, networking opportunities and an independent voice for a range of safeguarding professionals.
+They include trainers, officers in local authorities, voluntary organisations and independent consultants.

 CAPE welcomes applications for membership from people in similar roles who are interested in contributing to or expanding our work and are able to reach meetings in the North of England.
 Please get in touch via the membership application page.